Godot04/CPP02/README.md

 - Implement a simple fixed-point numeric type with predictable behavior
 - Practice constructors, copy constructor, and assignment operator
 - Implement conversion routines and operator overloads (where required)
-- Use clean header/implementation separation and simple Makefiles

 ## Exercises overview